 Trivia: This movie set a long-standing Guinness World Record for the largest number of automobiles ever destroyed in a movie: 60 refurbished and reinforced police cars were wrecked (most beyond repair) in the various chase scenes.
 This record held until the belated sequel, "Blues Brothers 2000," (1998) deliberately set the new record by wrecking one additional automobile for a total of 61.

 Trivia: Right after the first police car pileup in the mall, a police office says, "He broke my watch."
 If you listen carefully, right after every police car pileup thereafter you can hear a police office yell, "He broke my watch."
+The actor who improvised the line, billed as "Charming Trooper," was singer/songwriter Stephen Bishop.

 Trivia: Notice the Graffiti on the Bridge the Blues Brothers use to hide the car.
 One of them is *John (heart) Debbie*.
 This is a reference to the Director, John Landis, and his wife Deborah.